psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 ```

-It seems that the pamphlet may have made mention of the apparent allegations that Mr. Eldridge, *qua* Town Clerk, rather than just as Pittis's retained prosecutor, had made regarding the Town Missionary's report book in the Council meeting where the mayor had stood up to take issue with Carus WIlson's original "Tempters and Tempted" tract.
+It seems that the pamphlet may have made mention of the apparent allegations that Mr. Eldridge, *qua* Town Clerk, rather than just as Pittis's retained prosecutor, had made regarding the Town Missionary's report book in the Council meeting where the mayor had stood up to take issue with Carus Wilson's original "Tempters and Tempted" tract.
 Eldridge claimed he had been "misunderstood and misreported" and had not been secretly received scurrilous information about anyone in authority by means of the report book.

 ```{admonition} A certain journal
 :class: dropdown